laokz/klpmake/README.en.md

 See [example](example/readme.md).

-Note, all the examples were targeted at [openEuler](https://openeuler.org/) OS and its CONFIG_LIVEPATCH_WO_FTRACE mechanism.
-Might be easy to others?
+Note, all the examples were targeted at [openEuler](https://openeuler.org/) riscv64 OS and its CONFIG_LIVEPATCH_WO_FTRACE mechanism.

 ### Limits